Tuesday, November 05, 2024

 - In a decade of rapidly developing artificial intelligence we will be looking at practical ways of teaching grammar (based on the repertoire from classes 1, 2 and 3 and with natural intelligence!)

-Dare to say
+Daring to say it

-Know how to say
+Knowing how to say it

-Have something to say
+Having something to say

-- For Leprechaun see Post 6 Feb 2023
+- Leprechaun (see Post 6 Feb 2023 below).

 -